AerospaceNU/stm32-avionics/README.md

 The following corrections must be applied any time the source files are rebuilt due to a change in the `.ioc` file.

-When the sources are rebuilt, there are a few issues created in the sources.
-The first problem is because our project is a C++ project, but CubeMX generates only C sources.
+When the sources are rebuilt, there is one issue created in the sources.
+Our project is a C++ project, but CubeMX generates only C sources.
 For this reason, the `main.c` file must be deleted.

-There is also an uncorrected bug in the USB driver when interfacing with Windows devices.
-Open `Middlewares/ST/STM32_USB_Device_Library/Class/CDC/Src/usbd_cdc.c` and on line 510 include the following line of code:

-`memset(pdev->pClassData,0,sizeof(USBD_CDC_HandleTypeDef));`

-This correction will allow Windows computers to connect to the board over USB as a Virtual COM device.
-This issue is not present on Linux computers, however this change should always be made when rebuilding sources for cross-platform compatibility.

 ## Configuring the Build